 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-Our financial assets that are exposed to credit risk consist of cash and cash equivalents, restricted cash, accounts receivable, and agreements receivable.
+Our financial assets that are exposed to credit risk consist of cash and cash equivalents, restricted cash, accounts receivable, and agreements receivable measured at amortized cost and interest rate swaps measured at fair value.
 Our maximum exposure to credit risk is the carrying amount of these instruments.

 We invest our cash in bank accounts and short-term deposits with a major Canadian chartered bank.
 Accounts receivable balances include amounts due from other joint arrangement participants for their portion of management fees due to us as well as other various smaller balances due from municipal governments, other developers and tenants.
+Interest rate swaps are with approved counter-party banks.
+Counter-parties are assessed prior to, during and after the conclusion of the transactions to ensure exposure to credit risk is limited to an acceptable level.

 We manage our credit risk in the Investment Property and REIT Divisions through careful selection of tenants and look to obtain national tenants or tenants in businesses with a long standing history, or perform financial background checks including business plan reviews for smaller tenants.
 We manage our concentration risk in the Investment Property Division by renting to an expansive tenant base, with no dependency on rents from any one specific tenant.
 Accounts receivables are significantly low risk due to their individual immaterial balances, the nature of the party they are due from (including joint venture participants under management by Melcor), and the overall lack of historical write offs.
-During the current year, in light of COVID-19, management notes that there is risk associated with the receivables pertaining to tenant rent included with accounts receivables.
-As a result of the risks associated with COVID-19 the effect on the ability of tenants to settle their receivables as well as government assistance programs put in place, Melcor has adjusted the expected credit loss on this specific group of receivables.
-At this time, based on the current economic outlook and the expected time-line impact of COVID-19, management has assessed and recorded the current expected credit loss at \$604 (2020 - \$1,182).
+At this time, management has assessed and recorded the current expected credit loss at \$284 (2021 - \$604).

 Agreements receivable are collateralized by specific real estate sold.
 Agreements receivable relate primarily to land sales in Alberta and, accordingly, collection risk is related to the economic conditions of that region.
 We manage credit risk by selling to certain qualified registered builders.
 Concentration risk is low as we sell to a large builder base, and no receivables are concentrated to one specific builder and Melcor maintains an approved builder list containing those builders which have a long standing track record, good volumes, positive perception in the industry, and strong history of repayment.
-At December 31, 2021, 95% of agreements receivable are due from approved builders (2020 - 88%).
+At December 31, 2022, 94% of agreements receivable are due from approved builders (2021 - 95%).